luisbs/better-comments/README.md

 #### Highlight Plain Text
 `"better-comments.highlightPlainText": false`
 This setting will control whether comments in a plain text file are styled using the annotation tags.
-When true, the tags (defaults: `! * ? //`) will be detected if they're the first character on a line.
+When true, the tags will be detected if they're the first character on a line.
+Only applies when `better-comments.singleLineComments` is set to `true`.

+#### Single Line Comments
+`"better-comments.singleLineComments": true`
+Whether the single line comment highlighter should be active When false, single line comments will be presented without decoration.

 #### Multiline Comments
 `"better-comments.multilineComments": true`